 Plan benefits for STRS Ohio are established by ORC Chapter 3307.
 The STRS Ohio defined benefit plan offers an annual retirement allowance based on final average salary multiplied by a percentage that varies based on years of service.
 Effective August 1, 2015, the calculation will be 2.2% of final average salary for the five highest years of earnings multiplied by all years of service.
-Effective August 1, 2023, any member can retire with unreduced benefits with 34 years of service at any age or five years of service credit and age 65.
+Effective August 1, 2021 to July 1, 2023, any member can retire with unreduced benefits with 34 years of service at any age or five years of service credit and age 65.
 Retirement eligibility for reduced benefits is 30 years of service at any age; or 29 years of service credit and age 55; or five years of service credit and age 60.
 On or after August 1, 2023, any member can retire with unreduced benefits with 35 years of service credit at any age or five years of service credit at age 65.
-Retirement eligibility for reduced benefits is 30 years of service credit at any age or five years of service credit and age 60.
+Retirement eligibility for reduced benefits with 35 years of service credit at any age or five years of service credit at any age or five years of service credit at age 65.
+Retirement eligibility for reduced benefits with 35 years of service credit at any age or five years of service credit at age 60.